 The language here provides examples of different types of Comprehensive Plan goals, and other policy goals that the community may have that are served by enabling and encouraging solar development.
 The community should substitute its policy goals for these examples.

-If the Comprehensive Plan does not include goals that supporting local solar development), the community should consider creating a local energy plan or similar policy document to provide a policy foundation for solar development regulation.
+If the Comprehensive Plan does not include goals supporting local solar development), the community should consider creating a local energy plan or similar policy document to provide a policy foundation for solar development regulation (as noted in II.B).